-How to Approach SEO for the Heating and Air Conditioning Industry
+How to Optimize your Website for the Heating and Air Conditioning Industry

-Two hundred ranking factors and hundreds of variations for each is sometimes to much to think about.
-As you are considering each improvement to your AC Repair website keep in mind these three factors.
+Hundreds of ranking factors and endless numbers of variations for each is sometimes too much to think about.
+As you are considering each improvement to your AC Repair website keep in mind these four factors.

 If an SEO agency guarantees you a placement on the first page of the search results, this is a sure sign of a company you should avoid and Google will be the first one to tell you that.
 The Air Conditioning industry is full of supposed marketing companies that promise the world and often times deliver a lot less.

 Most HVAC companies think it is enough to put up a website and wait a few days.
-Google will easily see that they provide Heating and Air Conditioning in their town and simply put them first or second in the rankings.
+Google will easily see that you provide Heating and Air Conditioning in a specific town and simply put you first or second in the rankings.
 Many of these companies realize after spending a good amount of money that there is usually more to it than just having a website.

-When a residential consumer or commercial business is looking for a plumber, they are usually seeking a local company or at least a local office of a larger company.
+When a residential consumer or commercial business is looking for a plumber or someone to fix their heating system, they are usually seeking a local company or at least a local office of a larger company.
 This means you are not trying to rank nationally for these keywords.
 Even a business that has locations throughout five states needs to focus on each of the cities or towns that they are trying to do business.

 In fact, in the very early days of optimizing for search engines, this was not too far from the truth.
 Meta keywords were a strong ranking factor and our industry abused this practice so often, Google and the others started ignoring this technical tool.
 Keywords are still important but are utilized differently now.